-Discord lets gamers communicate with voice and text, create parties and groups, and see what all their friends are playing.
-Previously that last part was limited to PC gamers, but with Xbox One integration all Discord users can see what their Xbox-toting friends are enjoying.
+Discord lets gamers chat via voice and text, create parties and groups, plus see what all their friends are playing.
+Most of that isn't actually available on Xbox One, but connecting to your Discord account means all Discord users can see what their Xbox-toting friends are enjoying at any given time.

 1) Create a Discord Account.